Eurocc-Italy/dl_tui/README.md

 The User Guide can be found in PDF form at this [link](https://github.com/Eurocc-Italy/dl_deploy/blob/main/Data_Lake_Ready_To_Use_V1.0.pdf).

-## Data Lake as a Service
+## Data Lake Ready to Use

-The Data Lake as a Service provides a fast deploy system for the core components of the Data Lake and its interface.
+The Data Lake Ready to Use provides a fast deploy system for the core components of the Data Lake and its interface.
 It is designed to deliver a customizable infrastructure according to the needs of the requesting user and integrate it with High Performance Computing (HPC) systems, enabling high-performance analytics on extensive datasets, increasing throughput and/or reducing time to solution.

 The service provides for two hardware endpoints: